Eisheiligen in Germany – The German Ice Saints of May

 Mammertus

 Born around 400, Mamertus later became the Archbishop of Vienne Gaul before he died in 477.
-During his life he created many parts of liturgy for the Church.
+During his life, he created many parts of the Church’s liturgy.

 Mamertus rescued his district from famine and disaster with a miracle, so he is considered the Saint of Earthquakes and other disasters.
 (You also call on him for Chest Diseases and Fever)